jobstoks/UNISYS/README.md

 - findOpeningTrodeSaveFaces.m: find the opening line for the torso, generate the coordinates for unfolded torso surface.
 - boundaryVerticesAndallLines.m: generate the lines and boundary based on faces
 - boundaryOrder.m: generate the ordered boundary lines and vertices
+- results.jpg: visualization of 2D/3D torso and ventricle generated using the data from the following Quickstart

 - The S-TVMs tool is available a https://112.124.26.17:7013/visual2D3D

 # Quickstart (S-TVMs)
-Data Preparation
+## step 1: Data Preparation

-Download the dog torso and epicardial recordings dataset from the EDGAR database:
+Download the dog torso and ventricle dataset from the EDGAR database:

 https://edgar.sci.utah.edu/2025/07/09/dog-torso-and-epicardial-recordings-w-pacing-maastricht-15-09-06/

 Save the downloaded data to your MATLAB working directory before running the script.

-% --- Step 1: Construct and save the GeomBeats structure ---
+## step 2: Construct and save the GeomBeats structure

 GeomBeats=struct;